alexvuong/sfra-release-scripts/README.md

 ### Steps that the script does
 ```
 ********************createPR action ******
-Follow these steps in each of the repositories listed under Repositories to Release, above.

 1. Set bash variables for easy copy/pasting of these steps!
 2. VERSION="v0.0.0" # Set to the new release version.
 Include the v!
     MAIN_BRANCH="master" # Use "integration" for SFRA base and "develop" for plugin_slas